 First, I will evaluate your research proposal.
 Then, I will decide whether to become your supervisor.
 Prepare a two-page research proposal.
 It should include 1) title, 2) research question(s), 3) background, 4) preliminary literature review, 5) methodology (and data), 6) hypotheses, and 7) references.
 Your proposal should show minimal (possible) contributions to the literature.

-I don’t supervise students who don’t have a clear research topic.
-Sometimes students ask me if I can provide any research topic.
-I am not interested in students who do not have their own ideas.
+I will not supervise students who lack a clear research topic.
+Occasionally, students ask me if I can recommend a research topic.
+I am not interested in students who lack original idea.

 Tips for Students

-I prefer to be the supervisor of a student with a score of 85 or higher in my classes.
-Even if you haven’t taken my class before, I can be a supervisor of a student with excellent performance in core econ courses.
+I prefer to supervise a student who earned an 85 or better in one of my classes.
+Even if you have never taken my class, I can support as a supervisor for a student who has performed well in core economics courses.

 I especially prefer students who are passionate about attending intensive weekly (or biweekly) meetings.
-You don’t have a reason to be perfect for every meeting.
-But you have to show marginal improvements.
+You are not required to be perfect in every meeting.
+However, you must show marginal improvements.

-I take the student’s attitude very seriously.
-I am your supervisor, not a research assistant.
-There are some students who confuse our relationship.
-Don’t forget that you are the one who knows best about your research topic.
+I take the attitude of the students really seriously.
+I am not your research assistant, but your supervisor.
+Some students are confused about our relationship.
+Never forget that you are the expert on your research topic.

 Publish a paper: